 Materials purchased from suppliers is converted into product which is then sold to Customers for cash.
 That cash in turn is used to pay Suppliers for those materials.
-This is known as the Cash Conversion Cycle as cash is converted from cash to product and back to cash.
+This is known as the Cash Conversion Cycle (CCC) in which cash is converted to product and back to cash.

-Cash can be released from Working Capital by a) requiring Customers to pay sooner (e.g. in 30 days instead of 60 days) thereby decreasing the amount of cash embedded in unpaid customer invoices – and b) Suppliers having to wait longer (e.g. 60 days instead of 30 days) before they’re paid – decreasing the amount of cash embedded in unpaid supplier invoices.
+Cash can be released from Working Capital by a) requiring Customers to pay sooner (e.g. in 30 days instead of 60 days) thereby decreasing the amount of cash embedded in unpaid customer invoices – and b) requiring Suppliers to wait longer (e.g. 60 days instead of 30 days) for payment – diluting the amount of cash embedded in unpaid supplier invoices.

 Tightening the Customers’ payment terms can have a negative effect on sales and on prices customers are willing to pay to off-set these negative payment terms.
 Lengthening Supplier payment terms can impact both reliability and timeliness of supply as well as quality.

-The amount of cash embedded in the “redundant” inventory portion of Working Capital can be reduced with Lean 4.0 with much faster lead-times (shorter inventory investment pipeline) instead of reducing Payables or increasing Receivables.
-Not only is cash released into the business, customer satisfaction, and more profitable sales are both increased.
+The amount of cash embedded in the “redundant” inventory portion of Working Capital can be reduced with Lean 4.0 through much faster lead-times (shorter inventory investment pipeline) instead of reducing Payables or increasing Receivables.
+Not only is cash released into the business, customer satisfaction, and more profitable sales both increase.

-Payment terms to Customers and Suppliers can both be improved for more and more profitable sales and a more flexible and responsive Supply Chain.
+Payment terms to Customers and Suppliers can both be improved for more profitable sales and a more flexible and responsive Supply Chain.

-In this example the same result has been achieved by reducing lead-time or Inventory Conversion Cycle time to an average of 30 days without disturbing either Customer or Supplier relations.
+In this example the same result has been achieved by reducing the lead-time, or the Inventory Conversion Cycle (ICC) time, to an average of 30 days while potentially improving both Customer and Supplier relations.

 Finally, the shorter lead-times and better on-time delivery facilitate better negotiated payment terms, thereby reducing Receivables as well.